libxsmm/libxsmm/README.md

   NULL/*beta*/, c/*required*/, NULL/*ldc*/);
 ```

 A more recently added variant of matrix multiplication is parallelized based on the OpenMP standard.
-The associated routines are by default opening a parallel region internally, however participating on an already opened parallel region (without relying on nested parallelism) is also possible by using the environment variable LIBXSMM_OMP=1 (1: sequential, and 2: parallelized/default).
-The actual mechanism is based on "classic" OpenMP by default (thread-based parallelism), but can be adjusted to OpenMP&#160;3.0 task-based parallelism (environment variable LIBXSMM_TASKS=1).
+The associated routines are by default opening a parallel region internally, however participating on an already opened parallel region (without relying on nested parallelism) is also possible by using the environment variable LIBXSMM_OMP=1 (1:&#160;sequential, and 2:&#160;parallelized/default).
+The actual parallelism is based on "classic" OpenMP by default (thread-based), but can be adjusted to OpenMP&#160;3.0 task-based parallelism (environment variable LIBXSMM_TASKS=1).
 At least the latter parallelization is dynamically scheduled.
-Please note that these routines are hosted by the extension library (libxsmmext) in order to keep the main library independent from a particular threading runtime (agnostic).
-For this reason, the Fortran interface does not allow to treat some of the arguments optional.
+Please note that these routines are hosted by the extension library (libxsmmext) keeping the main library agnostic with respect to a particular threading runtime.
+For the same reason, the FORTRAN interface does not allow optional arguments for this pair of routines.

 ```C
 /** OpenMP parallelized dense matrix multiplication (single/double-precision). */